-Inserted between a century old brick warehouse and a row of Victorian terrace houses on what was once a small carpark, the Beehive refuses an immediate reading at first sight.
+Inserted between a century-old brick warehouse and a row of Victorian terrace houses on what was once a small carpark, the Beehive refuses an immediate reading at first sight.
 Upon approach, the use of stacked terracotta tiles in the façade is revealed, reconfigured into a rhythmic Brise-soleil.
 The project explores the perceived limitations of terracotta tiles and celebrates the layers of filigree and geometric complexity that can be found in the overlooked terracotta tile.
 Utilising recycled materials from the start rather than an afterthought, the terracotta tile was chosen as it is a ubiquitous material without an established reuse market.
-The project is a celebration of the immediacy and the unpredictability of creation using what is discarded or found rather than new materials, by creating a new bricolage that demonstrate how waste products can be reimagined and reused with minimal energy.
+The project is a celebration of the immediacy and the unpredictability of creation using what is discarded or found rather than new materials, by creating a new bricolage that demonstrates how waste products can be reimagined and reused with minimal energy.

 The project started with the study of material waste streams for an appropriate object for a brise-soleil to filter the harsh western sun that the main façade faces.
 The humble terracotta tile was chosen as it is an overlooked material without adequate reuse market.
 While out of manufacture tiles are collected, newer tiles have no market value and find their way to landfill.